Use HELIX

 Non-DDx recipes

 You do not need DDx to apply HELIX.
-The runtime-neutral contract is:
+The portable contract across tools is:

 - Humans own the artifact stack and approve changes to it.